We may earn commission from affiliate links →

 Having so many choices means you must put more care and attention into picking the right company for you, researching which Bulgarian cars are available, and looking into Bulgaria driving laws.
 Every country is different!

-In this post, we’ve compiled the best car rental tips for driving in Bulgaria after we took a road trip in Bulgaria.
-We booked with Discover Cars in the fall of 2022 and highly recommend them.
+In this post, we’ve compiled the best car rental tips for driving in Bulgaria after we took a road trip in Bulgaria, along with top rent a car companies in the country.
+We booked with Discover Cars in the fall of 2022 and highly recommended them.

 - Discover Cars